unccd/Prais4-reporting-manual/SO1.md

 ### 1.4.3.
 Reporting process and step-by-step procedure

 The step-by-step procedure for reporting is described in the following.
-If Parties decide to use the default data, steps 1 and 2 are unnecessary.
+If Parties decide to use the default data, step 1 is unnecessary.

 #### Step 1.
 Calculate Sustainable Development Goal indicator 15.3.1